Mosiwi/C1K0000/docs/source/arduino_tutorial/basic_tutorial.md

 **FAQ:**
 (1) What are local variables?
 Local variables are variables that are valid only in a function body or block of code.
-In the loop() function of the sample code, a "buttonState" local variable is defined and assigned to 0.
+In the loop() function of the example code, a "buttonState" local variable is defined and assigned to 0.
 ```c++
 ...
 void loop() {